habibimatrix/downtify/README.md

 - Playlist Monitor for hands-free auto-downloads
 - Multi-format output, real-time progress, multi-language UI

-DowntiplX extends this with the **Organizer** — a genre classification engine that runs after every download and sorts your library automatically.
+Downtiplx extends this with the **Organizer** — a genre classification engine that runs after every download and sorts your library automatically.
 If you just want a downloader, the original Downtify is the right tool.
 If you want a self-organizing music library on your NAS, that's what this fork is for.

 ---

-## What's Added in DowntiplX
+## What's Added in Downtiplx

 | Feature | Details |
 |---|---|